2025년 10월 고2 모의고사 영어영역

 When you are working in healthcare, it is important to develop a solid ____ relationship with your patients.

-____ can also be thought of as professional boundaries.
+Self-boundaries ____ also be thought of as professional boundaries.

 25년 10월 고2 모의고사 21번

-Gargle again, and ____ swab with lemon juice.
+Gargle again, and then swab with ____ juice.

-So, although taste is not nearly as glamorous as vision, hearing, or even touch, it makes sense for you to pay closer attention to it because chemistry, at ____ in your mouth, could be destiny.
+So, although ____ is not nearly as glamorous as vision, hearing, or even touch, it makes sense for you to pay closer attention to it because chemistry, at least in your mouth, could be destiny.

 25년 10월 고2 모의고사 22번

-____ testify to science's embrace of ignorance.
+Experiments ____ to science's embrace of ignorance.

 The rise of the experimental ____ coincided with the liberation of curiosity as a valuable rather than a questionable attribute.

-For all that experimental science today is often assumed to be supported by a philosophical framework and an approved methodology "state your hypothesis ____ then test it", the fact is that, as philosopher of science Ian Hacking says, "One can conduct an experiment simply out of curiosity to see what will happen."
+For all that experimental science today is often assumed to be supported by a philosophical framework and an approved methodology "state your hypothesis and then test it", the fact is that, as philosopher of science Ian Hacking says, "One can conduct an experiment simply out of curiosity to ____ what will happen."

-You ____ know until you try.
+You never know until you ____

 25년 10월 고2 모의고사 23번